 Writing on a slanted surface helps with the physical act of writing by allowing the wrist to exte4nd while fingers flex into a better writing position.
-The link below is a good option or you could simply use a large ring binder turned sideways.
+I recommend this one (#ad)

 A graphic organiser is essentially a visual way for students to brainstorm and break down projects into smaller sections listing the key points.
 There are many templates available with a quick search on Google or you could simply draw your own.
 They can be a flow chart, Venn diagram word web or and in fact any design you like.